1972–73 WHA season: Regular season summary

-The first WHA games, on October 11, 1972, were won by the Alberta Oilers 7-4 over the Ottawa Nationals and the Cleveland Crusaders 2-0 over the Quebec Nordiques.
+The first WHA games, on October 11, 1972, were won by the Alberta Oilers 7–4 over the Ottawa Nationals at the Ottawa Civic Centre and the Cleveland Crusaders 2–0 over the Quebec Nordiques at Cleveland Arena.
+Ron Anderson of the Oilers scored the very first goal in WHA history at 6:19 in the first period.

 The WHA was split into two divisions, the Eastern Division and the Western Division.
 Each division sported six teams.
 The New England Whalers led the Eastern Division and had the best record in the league.
 The other playoff qualifiers in the East were Cleveland, Philadelphia, and Ottawa.
-The Winnipeg Jets led the Western Division and had the second best record in the league.
+The Winnipeg Jets led the Western Division and had the second-best record in the league.
 Behind Winnipeg, the West had a thrilling race with four teams fighting for three playoff spots, trading second through fifth place all season.
 Houston won three of its last four games to finish second with 82 points.
 With two games remaining, Minnesota had 79 points, Alberta had 77, and Los Angeles had 76.
 Los Angeles won their last two games to finish third, while Minnesota and Alberta both lost their next to last game of the season, setting up a final game showdown in Minnesota against each other with Minnesota two points ahead of Alberta.
 Alberta won the game 5-3, so both teams finished with identical records.
 The league now faced a dilemma.
 The first standings tiebreaker was number of wins, and the teams both had 38.
 The second tiebreaker was head-to-head record and the teams split their eight games with four wins apiece.
 The league by-laws did not specify further tiebreakers.
 In the NHL, the next two tie breakers were goal differential and goals scored, both of which favored Alberta.
 But because the WHA by-laws did not specify additional tiebreakers, the league Board of Governors met to decide how to break the tie.
 They ultimately decided on a 1-game playoff at a neutral site.
 The Alberta Oilers missed the playoffs, despite having a superior goal-differential to the Minnesota Fighting Saints, because they lost the neutral-site, tie-breaking game against the Saints in Calgary by a score of 4-2.